Tillerino/scruse/README.md

 ## Alternatives

 - [jackson-databind](https://github.com/FasterXML/jackson-databind):
   The definitive standard for Java JSON serialization :heart:.
-Jackson is the anti-Scruse:
+Jackson is the anti-Jagger:
   It is entirely based on reflection, and even includes a mechanism to write Java bytecode at runtime to boost performance.
   Jackson is so large that there is a smaller version called [jackson-jr](https://github.com/FasterXML/jackson-jr).
 - https://github.com/ngs-doo/dsl-json